Where Your Recovery is Our Priority.

 The shinbone or the tibia is the front surface of the lower leg.
 This part of the body is under constant stress and strain when we walk, jump and run.

-Ease Biceps Tendinitis with Physical Therapy
+Heal Biceps Tendinitis with PT

 The biceps tendon connects the biceps muscle in the upper arm to the elbow.
 The tendon acts like a tough connective tissue.